Who needs social support? We all do!

 1. Don't be afraid to take social risks

 Seeking out new people and introducing yourself to them may be a useful way to meet others.
-For example, you may decide to go to a party, even though you won’t know anyone else at the event.
+For example, you may decide to try a new activity or go to a party, even though you won't know anyone else at the event.
+You may create new opportunities to meet others when you step outside of your usual activities.
+For example, you may meet new people when you join a club or group or get involved in an organization.
 Informal gatherings, community centres, recreational courses or clubs, volunteer positions, schools and workplaces are also common places to meet people.

 2. Get more from the support you have

-It’s easy to assume that other people know what you need, but this usually isn’t true.
-You may need to tell others what you need.
+It's easy to assume that other people know what you need, but this usually isn’t true.
+You may need to be assertive and tell others what you need.
 Be as specific as possible in your requests.
 However, be careful not to overwhelm your support providers.